Sugar: Recommended dietary intake

 The WHO recommends that both adults and children reduce the intake of free sugars to less than 10% of total energy intake.
 "Free sugars" include monosaccharides and disaccharides added to foods, and sugars found in fruit juice and concentrates, as well as in honey and syrups.

-On 20 May 2016, the U.S. Food and Drug Administration announced changes to the Nutrition Facts panel displayed on all foods, to be effective by July 2018.
-New to the panel is a requirement to list "added sugars" by weight and as a percent of Daily Value (DV).
+On 20 May 2016, the United States Food and Drug Administration announced changes to the Nutrition Facts panel displayed on all foods, to be effective by July 2018.
+New to the panel is a requirement to list "added sugars" by weight and as a percentage of Daily Value (DV).
 For vitamins and minerals, the intent of DVs is to indicate how much should be consumed.
 For added sugars, the guidance is that 100% DV should not be exceeded.
 100% DV is defined as 50 grams.
-For a person consuming 2000 calories a day, 50 grams is equal to 200 calories and thus 10% of total calories—the same guidance as the WHO.
+For a person consuming 2000 calories a day, 50 grams is equal to 200 calories and thus 10% of total calories – the same guidance as the WHO.
 To put this in context, most 12 USfloz cans of soda contain 39 grams of sugar.
-In the United States, a government survey on food consumption in 2013–2014 reported that, for men and women aged 20 and older, the average total sugar intakes—naturally occurring in foods and added—were, respectively, 125 and 99 grams per day.
-The American Heart Association recommends even lower daily consumption of added sugars: 36 grams for men, and 25 grams for women.
+In the United States, a government survey on food consumption in 2013–14 reported that, for men and women aged 20 and older, the average total sugar intakes – naturally occurring in foods and added – were, respectively, 125 and 99 grams per day.
+The American Heart Association recommends even lower daily consumption of added sugars: 36 grams for men and 25 grams for women.

 Society and culture

 Manufacturers of sugary products, such as soft drinks and candy, and the Sugar Research Foundation have been accused of trying to influence consumers and medical associations in the 1960s and 1970s by creating doubt about the potential health hazards of sucrose overconsumption, while promoting saturated fat as the main dietary risk factor in cardiovascular diseases.
-In 2016, the criticism led to recommendations that diet policymakers emphasize the need for high-quality research that accounts for multiple biomarkers on development of cardiovascular diseases.
+In 2016, the criticism led to recommendations that diet policymakers emphasise the need for high-quality research that accounts for multiple biomarkers on development of cardiovascular diseases.

-Originally, no sugar was white; anthropologist Sidney Mintz writes that white likely became understood as the ideal after groups who associated the color white with purity transferred their value to sugar.
+Originally, no sugar was white; the anthropologist Sidney Mintz writes that white likely became understood as the ideal after groups who associated the colour white with purity transferred their value to sugar.
 In India, sugar frequently appears in religious observances.
 For ritual purity, such sugar cannot be white.